 With so many prospects sitting in your pipeline, it might surprise you to learn that 73% of your qualified leads aren't ready to close yet.
-The key to turning these prospects into tomorrow's customers is to stay on their radar until the time is right for them to close.
+The key to turning these prospects into tomorrow's customers is to stay on their radar until the time is right for them to take the next step with you and your organisation.

 With almost limitless information at their fingertips and a blinkered approach when it comes to an obvious sales pitch, today the buyer has the power.
 To successfully match this change in behaviour and improve sales performance, you need to build long-lasting, meaningful relationships with your prospects.

 How can you do this effectively without putting them off before that all important decision stage?
-Enter lead nurturing.
+Enter inbound marketing lead nurturing.

 The two main reasons you may want to nurture a prospect:

-They could have signed up to your blog, or downloaded a guide because they find your website a useful source of information, but aren’t ready to hit 'go' yet.
+- They could have signed up to your blog, or downloaded a guide because they find your website to be a useful source of information, but aren’t ready to hit 'go' yet.

 I’ve written before about the importance of being buyer-focused at all stages of the buyer’s journey and appreciate that a prospect is likely to move back and forth through the stages as part of their thought process.
 You need to be visible throughout that journey.